Kimberley MW boss Graham Furnell: Title race still has a long way left to run

 Kimberley MW boss: Title race has a long way left to run

-Kimberley MW boss Graham Furnell says it’s still too early to rule any team in or out of the UCL Division One title race as the season heads towards an exciting climax.
+Kimberley MW joint-boss Graham Furnell says it’s still too early to rule any team in or out of the UCL Division One title race as the season heads towards an exciting climax.

 The two sides are due to meet in Hinckley on April 2.